Goods & Services Formal Solicitations

 - Email the Insurance Requirements Form (IRF) to the Office of Risk Management.

 Attach the Scope/Specifications and copy your P&P Buyer on the email.
 Risk Management will assign insurance requirements for the contract that will be included in the draft agreement advertised during solicitation.

 If you have questions or concerns about the assigned insurance requirements, talk to Risk Management.

 - P&P will advertise the solicitation in newspapers and online

-Forward all questions related to the Buyer; you'll be asked to assist P&P in preparing a formal response.
+Forward all questions related to the procurement to the Buyer; you'll be asked to assist P&P in preparing formal responses, published online as addenda.

 - Attend the Pre-Bid/Proposal Meeting & Site Tour